SwedbankPay/developer.swedbankpay.com/_includes/subsite.md

 You can create a reversal transaction against a completed sales transaction by adding that transaction's `payeeReference` in the request body.
-A callback request will follow from Swedbank Pay.
+A callback request from Swedbank Pay will follow.

 {:.code-header}
 **Request**